 Admission on Motion

-A member in good standing of a reciprocating state may be admitted on motion if applicant has engaged in active practice of law for five of seven years preceding application and is a graduate of an ABA accredited law school.
-For complete details, contact the Kentucky Office of Bar Admissions.
+A member in good standing of a reciprocating state may be admitted on motion in Kentucky if the applicant has engaged in the active practice of law for five of the seven years preceding application.

 Applicants who have obtained a scaled score of at least 266 on a Uniform Bar Exam taken in another jurisdiction within the preceding five years may apply for admission based on that score.

-Applicant may take exam prior to graduation, provided applicant has completed degree requirements prior to exam, although degree may not have been conferred.
+Applicants may take exam prior to graduation provided applicant has completed degree requirements prior to exam although degree may not have been conferred.